Soves/rosu_player/README.md

 # rosu_player
-Beginner project, osu map parser and renderer (wip)
+Beginner project, osu map parser and renderer (wip, does not work atm)